 Tommy Thomas, a prominent Malaysian human rights lawyer, estimates that more than 20,000 people have been detained under the act.

-state that Sessions Judge, Rozina Ayob, issued the order after prosecutor, DPP Shahidani Abd Aziz, applied for the warrant due to his absence.
-DPP Shahidani was reported to have said that the prosecution had no choice but to get the order to proceed with
+reports state that Sessions Judge, Rozina Ayob, issued the order after prosecutor, DPP Shahidani Abd Aziz, applied for the warrant due to his absence.
+DPP Shahidani was reported to have said that the prosecution had no choice but to get the order

 On his website Kamarudin said that he had gone into exile over a family dispute arising from comments about the Perak royal family